Published by Blue Grid Media • Updated for 2026 • 16 min read

 6. Extend Your Business Hours

 Evening and weekend hours are when many homeowners search for services.
-If your profile shows you close at 5 PM on weekdays and are unavailable on Saturdays, you are invisible during some of the highest-intent search windows.
+If your profile shows you close at 5 PM on weekdays and are unavailable on Saturdays, you're invisible during some of the highest-intent search windows.
 Consider extending to 8 PM on weekdays and adding Saturday availability, even if it means routing calls to an answering service during off-hours.

 7. Dispute Invalid Leads Consistently

 Every invalid lead you successfully dispute is money back in your budget that Google can redistribute toward valid leads.
 Review every lead in your dashboard weekly.
-Dispute calls that were wrong numbers, out-of-area requests, services you do not offer, or spam.
+Dispute calls that were wrong numbers, out-of-area requests, services you don't offer, or spam.
 Most businesses leave 10 to 20% of their budget on the table by not disputing consistently.
 Learn more about why LSA leads get disputed and how to handle the process.

 How to Track and Measure LSA Lead Quality